onflow/kitty-items/api/README.md

 ### Minting

-Now that your account is ready, you can fill the market with Kibble and Kitty Items!

 Run the commands below to mint new Kibble, create new items, and list some items for sale:

 - **POST /v1/kibbles/mint** - Mint new Kibble